AlirezaPrz/AlirezaPrz/README.md

 - Learning more about TypeScript

 ## ⚡ Fun fact:
-- I do bodybuilding, calistenics and powerlifting (My total SBD is 1115lbs)
+- I do bodybuilding, calisthenics and powerlifting (My total SBD is 1115lbs)
 - I used to be pretty good at math, and I was doing math olympiads.
 In fact I placed top 6 in the country in my last competetion!
 (I couldn't do the final round as I moved to canada)
 - I love watching movies, series and animes!
 (Feel free to give me suggestions:)